gordianknotC/nxp_note/aqueduct/Database.md

   }
 }
 ```
+> ⚡ Getters with the `Serialize` annotation will be written in `asMap` and setters with the annotation will be read in `readFromMap`.

+> ⚡ You can annotate a transient property with  `Serialize`   so that it is able to be **read from a request body**, **written to a response body**, or both.
+For example:

 ```dart
 class Employee extends ManagedObject<_Employee> implements _Employee {
   int a; // NOT included in asMap, NOT read in readFromMap